Summer Stream Ecology Internship

 - How to gather ecological data in the field

 Identification of plants, birds, fish, amphibians, and insects of the Intermountain West

 - How to design and implement low-tech process-based restoration projects.

 - Schedule: This will be a full-time position from late May through mid-August.
 The start and end dates are flexible to accommodate the Intern’s academic calendar.

-Salary: The summer salary for this position will be between $5,500 and 6,000 for the summer, depending on the number of weeks the Intern is able to devote to Sageland Collaborative over the summer.
+Pay for this position $15/hour, or up to $7,200 for 12 weeks of full time work.
 The Intern will be paid through the USU Quinney College of Natural Resources.
 Sageland Collaborative will cover all travel expenses to field sites (through reimbursement for mileage in Intern’s own vehicle) and meals while Intern is away in the field.

 Application Deadline: February 15